 Do you have something to protect yourself with?
 Or are you just going to allow whatever creep walks in to take the food from your kid’s table?

 Lisa Helps and city counsel have emptied a tube of toothpaste and are now trying to force it back in the tube.
-It is doable, but it will take at least one or two years.
+It is doable, but it will be sloppy and will take at least two years.

-Finally, please do not lose sight of the fact that while Lisa Helps calls them medicinal dispensaries, these pot shops are really just illegal businesses designed to get people high, like Farmacy Victoria.
+Finally, please do not lose sight of the fact that while Lisa Helps calls them medicinal dispensaries, these pot shops are really just illegal businesses designed to get people high, like Farmacy Victoria running a medical marijuana script scam.